Why you should keep your email addiction in check

 French company Atos recently had a novel idea.
 They banned email within their workforce of 74,000 employees.
 Guess what happened?
 The team’s productivity improved immediately.

 Most people find dealing with email taxing.
-I know I do.
-The thought that I have an unanswered email in my inbox sitting waiting for my attention stresses me out.
+The thought of having an unanswered email in your inbox sitting waiting for your attention can create tension and pressure.
 A study at the University of California has confirmed that emails do indeed lead to anxiety.
 In a controlled test, participants who were denied emails for five days were more relaxed and productive, and suffered from less tension.

 You may find it hard to believe given that email has become the dominant way for people to communicate, but it’s true; email is bad for communication.
 Email lacks the subtlety of a telephone or face-to-face conversation, where we use vocal and verbal clues to add shade to our meaning.
 In fact, according to Forbes, 93% of communication is non-verbal.